ministryofjustice/gov_uk_date_fields/README.md

 ## Overview

-The GOV.UK standard for date fields on web forms is to use three boxes - on each for day, month and year, rather than the drop_down boxes that comes as standard on rails projects.
+The GOV.UK standard for date fields on web forms is to use three boxes - one each for day, month and year, rather than the drop_down boxes that comes as standard on rails projects.
 This gem provides the methods required to easily display and validate dates entered into forms in this way.